Connected Sums of Graded Artinian Gorenstein Algebras and Lefschetz Properties: Lefschetz Properties.

 A graded Artinian algebra $A$ with socle degree $d$ is said to have the \emph{strong Lefschetz property in the narrow sense} if the multiplication maps $\times\ell^{d-2i}\colon A_i\rightarrow A_{d-i}$ are bijections for $0\leq i\leq \left\lfloor\frac{d}{2}\right\rfloor$ (see \cite[p.143]{HMMNWW}).
 Note that having this property implies that the algebra has a symmetric Hilbert function. \end{remark}

 It is well known that the strong Lefschetz properties behave differently over fields of characteristic zero and fields of positive characteristic, e.g. \cite{Cook},\cite{CN}.
-To avoid these complications, we shall henceforth assume that our ground field $\F$ has characteristic zero, or is an infinite field of characteristic greater than $d$, the socle degree of $A$.
-In the former case, it is useful to identify the action of a polynomial ring $Q=\F[x_1,\ldots,x_n]$ on its dual algebra $R=\F[X_1,\ldots,X_n]$ with the partial differentiation action, i.e.
+To avoid these complications, we shall often assume that our ground field $\F$ has characteristic zero, or is an infinite field of characteristic greater than $d$, the socle degree of $A$.